 That will translate into 4 teraflops of performance for the Series S (Lockhart), and 12 teraflops for the Series X. Essentially, the Xbox Series X will have a 3.8GHz 8-core CPU, 16GB of GDDR6 memory, and a 1TB internal hard drive.
 The Series S will presumably have… less?

 What will that mean in the real world?

 Microsoft’s Xbox One X was designed as a console for 4K TVs, while the One S was optimized for more conventional 1080p displays.
 It seems likely that those tiers will continue—except that Microsoft has already told Eurogamer that the Series X will support 8K displays.
 Presumably, that means that 4K displays will be reserved for the Series S, or Lockhart.

-We don’t know if specialized Xbox One X features, such as its support for 120Hz displays, will carry over to the Xbox One S console.
-(That seems reasonable, though at 4K or lower resolutions.)
-Likewise, we can’t be sure if variable rate shading (VRS) or even ray tracing will be supported.
+Specialized Xbox Series X features, such as its support for 120Hz displays, will carry over to the Xbox Series S console, a Microsoft Xbox Series S commercial has confirmed, as will variable rate shading.
 VRS lets a developer “cheat” by putting less graphical detail in areas where players aren’t expected to look.
 Ray tracing, on the other hand, models the transmission of individual photons, and has been showcased on an version of Microsoft’s Minecraft for the PC.
-Excluding ray tracing from Microsoft’s cheaper upcoming console would be a stunning disappointment.
+Excluding ray tracing from Microsoft’s cheaper upcoming console would have been a stunning disappointment.

 What about Xbox One S storage?